elastic/integrations/packages/aws/docs/vpcflow.md

 ## Data streams

-The AWS VPC Flow integration collects one types of data stream: logs.
+The AWS VPC Flow integration collects one type of data: logs.

 **Logs** help you keep a record of events happening in your VPCs.
 Logs collected by the vpcflow integration include the packet-level (original) source and destination IP addresses for the traffic, accepted traffic, rejected traffic, and more.
 See more details in the [Logs reference](#logs-reference).